How To Find Quickly A Bash Command Type?

 type and

-command can both display information about a command and how your command or alias would be interpreted if used as a command name.
+command can both display information about a command and how your command, bash function, or bash alias would be interpreted if used as a command name.
 They are both parts of the POSIX standard, though the

 type builtin in bash provides more capabilities than the POSIX definition.

-By knowing the type of a function you can ensure the proper behavior of your shell script.
-A command type in bash will be identified either as a shell alias,
+By knowing the type of a command you can ensure the proper behavior of your shell script.
+A command type in bash will be identified either as an

 keyword,